-Educa uses "Form Subject" -- teacher(s), child(ren) or centre -- to define form types.
-Forms relevant to that subject are attached to that subject's profile.
-Privacy and access can be defined in each form.
+Educa uses a subject -- teacher(s), child(ren) or centre -- to define form types and attaches to that subject's profile.
 Learn more about Forms here.

 - A child is the Form Subject.
 Child forms can be private or shared with parents, who if they have access can also answer questions or digitally sign.
 These forms are attached to the child profile.

 Use case ideas - private (or shared) questionnaires on children, home routines, medical forms, parent permissions, parent surveys.

 Note: Forms can be mass completed for multiple children and then saved to individual child profiles with an option of sharing with parents also.
 This would help with permission forms, for instance.

 - A child is the Form Subject.
-They are similar to child forms, but have the added feature of being editable when editing a story for a child.
+They are similar to child forms, but can be updated while editing a story for a child.
 And they can be linked to stories.
 This makes them ideal for updating ongoing assessments or development milestones.

 Milestones can be private or shared with parents, accessible from the Milestones page on a child profile.

 Use case ideas - child assessments, transition to school statements (where parents can contribute), IEPs that are completed over time.